dimitardanailov/tantalus/README.md

 ### AUTH Service

-Sashido is responsible to provide these variables.
+Cloud provider is responsible to provide these variables.

 Each application has a proto Buffer for authentication.